History of professional baseball in Nashville, Tennessee: Early teams (1884–1897)

 Amateur teams first played baseball in Nashville, Tennessee, in the late 1860s.
 On October 6, 1884, local investors met to establish the city's first professional baseball team, the Nashville Americans.
-Following a failed bid to join the major league Union Association, the Americans instead became charter members of the original Southern League in which they competed in 1885 and 1886.
-They played their home games at Sulphur Spring Park, later renamed Athletic Park and Sulphur Dell.
+Following a failed bid to join the major league Union Association, the Americans instead became charter members of the original Southern League, in which they competed in 1885 and 1886.
+They played their home games at Sulphur Spring Park, later renamed Athletic Park and Sulphur Dell, which was the home of the city's minor league teams through 1963.

 Nashville's Southern League entry in 1887 was called the Nashville Blues.
 After losing nearly US$18,000, the team's directors chose to cut their losses and withdraw from the circuit some two months before the season's end.
 Nashville did not field another professional baseball club for the next five years until the Nashville Tigers joined the Southern League in 1893.
-The Tigers faced similar financial difficulties, resulting in the franchise being surrendered to the league, which continued to operate it for the remainder of their first season.
-Their 1894 campaign came to an abrupt midseason end on the heels of league-wide financial instability.
+The Tigers faced similar financial difficulties and surrendered the franchise to the league, which continued to operate it for the last three weeks of the season.
+Their 1894 campaign came to an abrupt midseason end as the result of league-wide financial instability.

 The Nashville Seraphs replaced the Tigers in 1895.
-At the close of the season, the Seraphs and Atlanta Crackers were tied for first place, and each asserted to be the rightful pennant winners.
+The Seraphs and Atlanta Crackers ended the season tied for first place, and each asserted to be the rightful pennant winners.
 At the Southern League's annual winter meeting that December, nearly four months later, Nashville was declared the champion for 1895.
-Despite winning the city's first professional baseball title, the Seraphs declined to participate in 1896 when another club refused to put up its monetary guarantee to finish the season.
+Despite winning the city's first professional baseball title, the Seraphs declined to participate in 1896 when another of the league's club refused to put up its monetary guarantee to finish the season.
 Two years later, in 1897, the Nashville Centennials were formed as members of the Central League.
 Financial problems necessitated the team's transfer to Henderson, Kentucky, just over a month into the season, and the league collapsed shortly thereafter.